 For the Cakes

 - Preheat your oven to 180C/160C Fan - and line three 20cm/8" tins with parchment paper!

-- Mix the Red Food Colouring with the Vanilla to form a paste, and add into the mix.
-Beat till combined.
+- Mix the red food colouring with the vanilla to form a paste, and add into the mix.
+Beat until combined.

-- Add in the Buttermilk and Flour and beat again till combined - try not to over mix it.
+- Add in the buttermilk and flour and beat again until combined - try not to over mix it.

 - Split the mixture between the three tins, and bake the cakes in the oven for 30-35 minutes, or until baked through.

 - Once baked, the leave the cakes to cool in the tins for 10 minutes or so, and then leave to cool on a wire rack.

 - Make sure your butter is at room temperature as it's much easier to use.

 - Beat the butter on it's own to loosen it and make it perfect for the icing.